-But there’s a reason why businesses are still enamored with the art of storytelling — it will never go out of style.
+But there’s a reason why businesses are still enamored with the art of storytelling — writing stories will never go out of style.

-A good story will make you feel something, but a great story will move you to take action.
+A good story will make you feel something, but a great story, with brilliant writing, in the right context, will move you to take action.

-While storytelling is hailed as the biggest business skill that everyone (not just marketers!) should work on in the coming years, there’s still a lot of room for improvement for most of us when it comes to telling stories.
+While storytelling is hailed as the biggest business skill that everyone (not just marketers!) should work on in the coming years across the world, there’s still much room for improvement for most of us when it comes to telling stories that answer key questions.

-We’re talking about stories that spark curiosity, make emotional connections, and persuade people to take action.
+We’re talking about brand or business stories that spark curiosity, make emotional connections, and persuade people to take action.

-Get ready with your pen (or notes app!) as we zoom in on the power of business storytelling, how you can use it to stand out in a crowded space, and win over customers.
+Get ready with your pencil, pen or notes app as we zoom in on the power of business storytelling, how you can use it to stand out in a crowded market space, and win over customers.

-We also had business storytelling experts from various industries and niches on speed dial.
-They were generous enough of their time and gave great advice, including plenty of examples.
+At Piktochart, we have business storytelling experts from various industries and niches worldwide on speed dial, and phoned in some favors to write this guide.
+They were generous enough to give us some of their time to impart great advice to you within the context of the article, including plenty of examples.

 Let’s dig in.
-You can also skip to a section:
+You can also skip to a specific section to get started:

 Business storytelling is the process of sharing relatable stories instead of facts and figures with your audience.

 Your prospects and customers are tired of being sold to.
 In fact, 3 in 4 people actively avoid advertising.
 They don’t want more sales pitches, promotional emails, and one-way conversations.
-These people are looking for a real connection with brands like you.
+These characters, your audience, are looking for a real connection with brands like yours.